-A respiratory therapist will help the patient with breathing treatments after surgery.
+A respiratory therapist can help the patient with breathing treatments after surgery.
 These treatments may include:

 - Deep breathing exercises

 - The use of a An apparatus for measuring the movement of air into and out of the lungs to encourage deep breathing and expand the lungs

 - Medicines to help open the airways